micah-jaffe/caesarnote/README.md

 # Future Features

 Given the 10-day timeline of this project, it was not possible to implement all desired features.
 Top priorities for further work include:
-* Search
-* Note filtering and sorting
+* Additional note filtering and sorting
 * Dark theme
+* Note sharing

 # Image Gallery
 ![login](https://github.com/micah-jaffe/caesarnote/blob/master/app/assets/images/readme/login.png)